 Committee Members At-Large

-Delores Dixon began her notable career as a child organist in her Harlem church.
+DELORES DIXON began her notable career as a child organist in her Harlem church.
 She graduated the High School of Performing Arts (classical piano and cello), graduated City College, and became vocalist of the folk trio New World Singers touring the South with SNCC on programs with Martin Luther King, Jr. Employment director of HARYOU-ACT.
 She was a music education teacher for 35 years, offered teacher workshops and Head Start classes.
 Worked with handicapped organizations, NYC Mission Society, USO, and member of NAACP, NY Coalition 100 Black Women, SAG-AFTRA, Actor’s Equity.
 Longtime club member serving on the executive committee.

-Mitzie Finley, a CPA, worked in NYC Social Services for over 35 years.
-Active in local DC37 pension and political action committees, served as secretary, sergeant-at-arms, served on candidate screening board, chaired NYC validation test board, and leader of dress-for-success program for 300-400 young women, for which she received numerous HRA awards; visits at-home ill and shut-ins in hospitals and nursing homes through church eucharistic ministry.
-Accountancy degree from NYC Technical College and BS from Mercy College.
-As a 20-year club member, dependable petitioner, and county committee member.
-If elected, this would be her second year on the executive committee.
+MITZIE FINLEY, a CPA, worked in NYC Social Services for over 35 years.
+Active in local DC37 pension and political action committees, Mitzie served as secretary, sergeant-at-arms, as a member on candidate screening board, as Chair of the NYC validation test board.
+Mitzie was also a leader of the Dress-for-Success program for 300-400 young women, for which she received numerous HRA awards.
+MItzie visits at-home ill and shut-ins in hospitals and nursing homes through church eucharistic ministry.
+She earned an accountancy degree from NYC Technical College and BS from Mercy College.
+As a 20-year club member, Mitzie is a dependable petitioner.
+She also served as a County Committee Member.